-- A. The President of each Federal Reserve Bank is responsible for ensuring the confidentiality of FOMC information at that Bank and for the conduct and discretion of that Bank's staff with regard to the use of the information.
+A. The president of each Federal Reserve Bank is responsible for ensuring the confidentiality of FOMC information at that Federal Reserve Bank and for the conduct and discretion of that Federal Reserve Bank's staff with regard to the use of the information.
 The Chairman fulfills this role at the Board.
-No confidential FOMC information may be released except pursuant to Committee instructions or with written authorization from the Chairman and prompt notification to the FOMC. - B. At each institution (Board or Bank), the basic principles and rules of confidentiality shall be reviewed at least once a year with every individual who has access to confidential FOMC information.
-In addition to annual circulation of the Program for Security of FOMC Information, institutions may implement further procedures in support of information security.
+No confidential FOMC information may be released except pursuant to Committee instructions or with written authorization from the

+Chairman and prompt notification to the FOMC

-- If any FOMC participant or Federal Reserve System staff person becomes aware of an incident in which FOMC information security rules may have been breached, that individual should promptly alert the FOMC Secretary.
-The Secretary and the FOMC's General Counsel will perform an initial review of the incident, in consultation with the Chairman and with the President of a specific Federal Reserve Bank if the violation appears to have involved staff within that Bank.
-In light of that initial review, the General Counsel will determine whether to request the Board's Inspector General to perform a full investigation of the incident.
-The results of that investigation will be reported to the Chairman, who will inform the Committee about those results as appropriate. - D. If a staff person at the Federal Reserve Board has been found to be responsible for a breach of FOMC information security, the Chairman will determine the consequences for that individual.
-If a staff person at a Federal Reserve Bank has been found to be responsible for a breach of FOMC information security, the President of that Bank will determine the consequences for that individual and will inform the Chairman of that determination.
+- B. At each institution (Board or Federal Reserve Bank), the basic principles and rules of confidentiality shall be reviewed at least once a year with every individual who has access to confidential FOMC information.
+In addition to annual circulation of the Program for Security of FOMC Information, institutions may implement further procedures in support of information security. - If any FOMC participant or Federal Reserve System staff person becomes aware of an incident in which FOMC information security rules may have been breached, that individual should promptly alert the FOMC Secretariat.
+The secretary and the FOMC's general counsel will perform a review of the incident, with appropriate consultation with the Chairman and with the president of the relevant Federal Reserve Bank.
+The results of such reviews will be reported to the Chairman, who will inform the Committee about those results as appropriate.
+In light of review results, the general counsel will determine whether to request the Board's inspector general to perform an investigation of the incident. - If a staff person at the Federal Reserve Board has been found to be responsible for a breach of FOMC information security, the Chairman will determine the consequences for that individual.
+If a staff person at a Federal Reserve Bank has been found to be responsible for a breach of FOMC information security, the president of that Federal Reserve Bank will determine the consequences for that individual and will inform the Chairman of that determination.
 If an FOMC participant has been found to be responsible for a breach of FOMC information security, the Committee will determine the consequences for that participant.
 The Inspector General will contact law enforcement agencies whenever an investigation indicates that criminal statutes may have been violated.